Asbestos Lawyers Urged to Avoid Bannister v Freemans Approach

-A Leigh Day lawyer has successfully concluded a claim which could have been unlikely to succeed had the court followed a controversial ruling in a similar case just weeks previously.
+A Leigh Day lawyer successfully concluded a claim that likely wouldn't have succeeded if the court had followed a controversial ruling from a similar case.

 Posted on 16 June 2020